dreasysnail/POINTER/README.md

 # POINTER
-This repository contains the implementation of the paper: "[**POINTER: Constrained Text Generation via Insertion-based Generative Pre-training**](https://arxiv.org/abs/2005.00558)"
+This repository contains the implementation of the paper: "[**POINTER: Progressive Text Generation via Insertion-based Generative Pre-training**](https://arxiv.org/abs/2005.00558)"

 ![Screenshot](pointer.png) Figure: Illustration of the generation process (blue arrow) of the proposed POINTER model.
 At each stage, the module generates either a or a special `NOI` token